fezamba/python-blockchain/README.md

 - Transaction management
 - Decentralized node registration
 - Consensus algorithm for chain synchronization
+- Initial Coin Offering (ICO)

 ## To-Do
-- Develop a prototype of an Initial Coin Offering (ICO) using Solidity to create the smart contract.
+- ~~Develop a prototype of an Initial Coin Offering (ICO) using Solidity to create the smart contract~~.

 ### Running Multiple Nodes Locally
 To create multiple nodes locally, you need to change the port when running the server.
 Example in files: